 Pancreatic fluid collections (PFCs) develop secondary to either fluid leakage or liquefaction of pancreatic necrosis following acute pancreatitis, chronic pancreatitis, surgery or abdominal trauma[1,2].
-PFCs include acute fluid collections, acute and chronic pancreatic pseudocysts, pancreatic abscesses and pancreatic necrosis (Table ).
+PFCs include acute fluid collections, acute and chronic pancreatic pseudocysts, pancreatic abscesses and pancreatic necrosis (Table 1).
 Up to a few years ago, drainage was recommended if the PFCs were larger than 6 cm, continued to increase in size or did not resolve after 6 wk as well as in asymptomatic patients, in order to avoid subsequent development of complications such as hemorrhage, perforation or secondary infections.
 Presently, drainage is recommended only for symptomatic collections.
 Symptomatic PFCs, presenting with pain and mechanical obstruction of the gastric outlet or biliary system, require drainage.
 Drainage of pancreatic abscesses and infected necrosis is required for the effective control of sepsis[3,4].

-Table 1 Classification of pancreatic fluid collections
+Table 1 Classification of pancreatic fluid collections.

 EUS-GD is less invasive than surgery and therefore does not require general anesthesia.
 The morbidity rate is lower, recovery is faster and the costs are lower[4,5].
 EUS-GD can avoid local complications related to percutaneous drainage.
 Because the endoscope is placed adjacent to the fluid collection, it can have direct access to the fluid cavity, unlike percutaneous drainage which traverses the abdominal wall.
 Complications such as bleeding, inadvertent puncture of adjacent viscera, secondary infection and prolonged periods of drainage with resultant pancreatico-cutaneous fistulae may be avoided.
 In addition, it is not possible to remove solid necrotic debris through percutaneous drainage, whereas endoscopic necrosectomy may be performed via a transmural approach.